marco-meer/personal-website/content/authors/admin/_index.md

 title: Marco D. Meer
 role: PhD candidate in Computational Biology
 ---
-Marco Meer is a PhD candidate at the CoBi group.
+Marco Meer is a PhD candidate in the CoBi group at the D-BSSE, ETH Zurich, Switzerland.
 His research interests include biological physics and regenerative biology.
 He has specialised in biological physics and computational biology and has developed data-based computational models that have aided in understanding the mechanisms underlying morphogenetic processes.

 <!--EndFragment-->